jmunixusers/constitution/constitution.md

 meeting of the organization.
 Said amendment(s) will be voted on at a subsequent meeting.
 In order to adopt the amendment, a vote of 2/3 of the general membership is necessary.

+In some situations, changes to the constitution may be mandated by the Office of Student Activities and Involvement in order to retain good standing.
+These changes should be announced at a regular meeting of the organization; however, they do not need to be voted on by the membership.

 ## Article IX - Ratification